 Custodial Credit Risk.
 For deposits, custodial credit risk is the risk that in the event of a bank failure, YCIPTA's deposits may not be returned to YCIPTA.
 YCIPTA currently does not have a deposit policy for custodial credit risk.
-At June 30, 2016, the carrying amount of the YCIPTA's deposits was \$146,050, and the bank balance was \$155,637.
-The YCIPTA's deposits were entirely covered by Federal depository insurance.
+At June 30, 2017, the carrying amount of the YCIPTA's deposits was \$123,609 and the bank balance was \$614,162.
+The YCIPTA's deposits were entirely covered by Federal depository insurance or by collateral held by the pledging financial institution's trust department or agent but not in Yuma County Intergovernmental Transportation Authority's name.